 The Recluse (SMG)

-To get it, you’ll need to have played during the last season and be very good at Crucible as it’s one of the Season of the Drifter Pinnacle weapons and is very hard to obtain.
+To get it, you’ll need be very good at Crucible as it’s one of the Season of the Drifter Pinnacle weapons and is very hard to obtain.
 If you haven’t earned it yet, we recommend the new solo queue competitive playlist.

 Best Crucible Weapons – Power

-Play of the Game / The Colony / Edge Transit / (Grenade Launcher)
+Play of the Game / The Colony (Grenade Launcher)